CartoDB/mobile-sdk/doc/packagemanger.md

 Package downloads cannot be started immediately, as the Mobile SDK needs to get latest definition of packages from CARTO online service.
 Once this list is received, PackageManagerListener's `onPackageListUpdated()` is called.

-Write your own `PackageManagerListener`, and start package download using the `onPackageListUpdated` method, which ensures that the package metadata is downloaded
+Write your own `PackageManagerListener`, and start package download using the `onPackageListUpdated` method, which ensures that the package metadata is downloaded.

 <div class="js-TabPanes">
   <ul class="Tabs">